cloudControl/documentation/Guides/NodeJS/Express.md

 };
 ~~~

-For more information related to getting Add-on credentials in JavaScript you
+For more information related to getting Add-on credentials in JavaScript, you
-can check our [guide][get-conf].
+can refer to the Node.js Add-on credentials [guide][get-conf].

 ### Pushing and Deploying your Express App